-No party contested the EM&V information submitted by DEC, and DEC has agreed to the recommendations of Public Staff witness Williamson with respect to future EM&V reports.
+No party contested the EM&V information submitted by the Company, and the Company has agreed to the recommendations of Public Staff witness Williamson with respect to future EM&V reports.
 The Commission therefore finds that the EM&V reports filed as Fields Exhibits A, B, C, D, E, G, H, and I are acceptable for purposes of this proceeding and should be considered complete for purposes of calculating program impacts.
-The Commission further directs DEC to incorporate the impacts associated with Fields Exhibit F in the next DEC DSM/EE rider proceeding.
-As a result, the Commission will hold Fields Exhibit F open until the next rider proceeding.
+The Commission further directs the

+Company to incorporate the impacts associated with Fields Exhibit F in the next DEC DSM/EE rider proceeding.
+The Commission will hold Fields Exhibit F open until the next rider proceeding.